Colour & TypographyModern Graphic Design

 The central question in the sans-serif vs serif debate is: which is more readable?

-Typography research has attempted to determine how serifs affect readability and whether they help or hinder the reading experience.
+Typography research has sought to determine how serifs impact readability and whether they enhance or hinder the reading experience.
 The results may surprise you.

 Do Serifs Improve Readability?

 Early studies in the 20th century found a slight advantage for serif legibility, especially for passages set in smaller point sizes.
-However, as research methods evolved, more recent studies show mixed results.
+However, as research methods have evolved, more recent studies have shown mixed results.

 For most purposes, there is likely no significant difference in readability between serif and sans-serif fonts.
 Counterintuitively, serifs do not seem to guide the eye as many designers believe.